 |Position:||Associate Head Coach|

-After joining the staff in 2004, Andy Thornton returns for his fourth season as associate head coach and 13th overall in 2016.
-Thornton was promoted to the associate head coaching position on Nov.
-1, 2013.
+After joining the staff in 2004, Andy Thornton is in his fifth season as associate head coach and 14th overall with the team in 2017.

 Thornton saw two players rank top-five in three offensive categories in 2015.
 Midfield sensation Paula Heuser came in at No. 3 in points per game (3.59) and goals per game (1.55).
 Fiori Van Rijswijk was the national runner-up in assists per game (0.94) as a stalwart member of the penalty corner unit.
 The Great Danes earned an all-time program record six spots on the NFHCA All-Northeast Region team under Thornton's guidance in 2015.